ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 This is probably due to wandb credentials are not set up correctly on worker nodes.
 Make sure that you run ``wandb.login`` or pass ``WANDB_API_KEY`` to each training function.
-See `"setting up credentials" section <setting-up-credentials>` for more details.
+See :ref:`Set up credentials <set-up-credentials>` for more details.

 Missing Configurations
 ----------------------